Kidney Bean Plant Health Benefits

 Kidney Bean Plant Scientific Facts

-5. Description: Annual plant of the Leguminosae family, with a climbing stem that grows up to 3 m high in some varieties, while others have creeping stems.
+- Description: The annual plant of the Leguminosae family has a climbing stem that grows up to 3 m high in some varieties, while others have creeping stems.
 The fruit is yellow or green pods, which contain several kidney-shaped seeds.

 Healing Properties

 Kidney bean pods contain several amino acids, especially arginine and vitamins A, B, and C, mineral salts, trace elements, bran, and starch.
-Kidney bean pods present three basic properties.
+They also present three basic properties.

-1. Diuretic thanks to arginine and mineral salts.
+- Thanks to arginine and mineral salts, they are diuretics.
 They do not have the adverse effects of most pharmaceutical diuretic substances, such as potassium loss.
-This property is helpful for edema produced by coronary or renal insufficiency and pre-menstrual retention of liquid.
+This property is helpful for edema produced by coronary or renal insufficiency and pre-menstrual liquid retention.
 They are also used for gout and kidney stones since they promote the elimination of uric acid.

-2. Cardiotonic.
+- Cardiotonic.
 This property of kidney bean pods is similar to that of the foxglove plant but much milder.
-They improve the strength of heart contractions and its overall performance.
+They improve the strength of heart contractions and their overall performance.

 How to use Kidney Bean

-2. Decoction with 100 grams of dry bean pods per liter of water, boiling until the liquid reduces to a half.
+- Decoction with 100 grams of dry bean pods per liter of water, boiling until the liquid reduces to half.
 The resulting liquid should be drunk during the day.

 Kidney Bean Plant to Treat Diabetes

-Arginine is an amino acid present in high amounts in the pods of beans.
-It has similar properties to glycoquine (plant insulin), decreasing blood sugar levels.
+Arginine is an amino acid present in high amounts in bean pods.
+It has similar properties to glycoquine (plant insulin) and decreases blood sugar levels.

 As a complementary treatment of diabetes, a decoction of bean pods allows a reduction of insulin dosage or that of oral antidiabetic substances.
 A doctor must monitor this reduction.